Guide to Financial Therapy

 If you’re considering whether a financial therapist could help you, you may want to think about your general relationship to money.

-Keep in mind that it’s possible to have an unhealthy relationship with money even if your finances are good on paper.
+Keep in mind that it’s possible to have an unhealthy relationship with money even if your finances are good on paper and there’s plenty of cash in your savings account.

 Top 4 Reasons People Seek Financial Therapists